Bahrain Bayan School

 Approaches to Learning ( ATL) in the IB:

-''The development of skills such as thinking skills and communication skills is frequently identified as a crucial element in preparing students effectively for life beyond school.
+''The development of skills such as thinking skills and communication skills is frequently identified as a crucial element in preparing students effectively for life beyond school."

 Teaching and learning must align with the requirements and philosophy of the programme.
 Teaching and learning in the Diploma Programme (DP) engages students as inquirers and thinkers; promotes the understanding and practice of academic honesty; addresses the diversity of students; develops IB learner profile attributes; and addresses language needs, including those for students learning in a language(s) other than mother tongue.